Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How is endocarditis diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him if you have any medical conditions or take any medicines.
+Tell him or her if you have any medical conditions or take any medicines.
 You may need any of the following:

 - Blood and urine tests may show if you have an infection or if another health condition is causing your symptoms.

 - An EKG records your heart rhythm and how fast your heart beats.
 It is used to check for problems with your heart.

 - An echocardiogram is an ultrasound used to find infection in your heart.
 Sound waves are used to show the structure and function of your heart.
 You may need a transthoracic or transesophageal echocardiogram.
 Ask your healthcare provider about these types of echocardiogram.

 How is endocarditis treated?

 - Medicines will be given to treat the infection.
-You may need medicine to strengthen your heart, decrease stress on your heart, or to remove extra body fluid.
+You may need medicine to strengthen your heart, decrease stress on your heart, or to remove extra fluid.